Arjun-JP/money-manager/README.md

 # money_manager

-A new Flutter project in this app can help you manage your budget, track your expenses, and control your plans.
+A new Flutter project in this app can help you manage your budget, track your incomes and expenses, and control your plans.